Masha's Arigato honors Chiune Sugihara, heroic WWII Japanese diplomat, premiered in Tsuruga, Japan

 Chiune Sugihara issued 2,139 life-saving transit visas to Japan, saving more than 4,000 Jews--which he issued against his government's directive.
 My mother and grandmother were among them, all of whom arrived by boat from Vladivostok to the Port City of Tsuruga, Japan, where they were welcomed.
 My mother and grandmother then lived in Kobe, Japan for 6 months.

 Masha's Arigato honors her beloved Yiddish culture and cherished time in Japan, interweaving her favorite folk song A Kleyn Meydele (A Little Girl) with Sakura, the traditional Japanese folk song that celebrates the beauty of cherry blossoms in springtime.

 Masha's Arigato was premiered on November 3, 2020 during the reopening ceremony of the Port of Humanity Tsuruga Museum.
 The Museum, which opened in 2008, is dedicated to telling the story of Chiune Sugihara and the refugees who arrived during WWII.
-During the reopening ceremony, Ms. Nobue Doda performed its premiere on behalf of Masha's family and for all those in attendance.
+During the reopening ceremony, Ms. Nobue Douda performed its premiere on behalf of Masha's family and for all those in attendance.